 - Student activity, Graph Type A, Level 2

 - Student activity, Graph Type B, Level 2

 - Student activity, Graph Type C, Level 2

 - Grading Rubric

 The scientists collected six grasshopper mice from the wild.
-Once back in the lab, they trained the mice to expect a food reward when they tipped over a small cup containing live prey.
+Back in the lab, they trained the mice to expect a food reward when they tipped over a small cup containing live prey.
 Once trained, the mice were used in an experiment.
 The mice were presented with two cups to choose from.
-One contained the scorpion species that has a painful sting.
-The other cup contained the scorpion species that has a painless sting.
+One contained the small scorpion species that has a painful sting.
+The other cup contained the larger scorpion species that has a painless sting.
 Ashlee and Matt collected data on which cup the mice chose to approach, inspect, or pursue (by tipping over the cup).
 They also recorded if the mice attacked or consumed the painless or painful species of scorpion.
 Each trial ended when the mouse finished consuming one of the scorpions.
 If painful stings prevent a predator from attacking, they predicted the mice would choose to eat the scorpion species with the painless sting more often.